Have you ever found yourself with a surplus of apples and wondered if there’s a way to preserve their crisp, sweet goodness for later use?

 Slicing and coring

 Now comes the fun part – prepping your apples for the freezer.
-Start by removing the core and slicing the apples into your desired size.
+Make sure that your apples are nice and ripe and then start by removing the core and slicing the apples into your desired size.

 I recommend keeping the pieces fairly uniform to ensure even freezing.
 You can leave the skin on or peel it off, depending on your preference and how you plan to use the apples later.